joela03/Flu-Shots-Dashboard/README.md

      GROUP BY patient
      ```

+4. **Combining the Data:**
+   - In the main query, patients from the `patients` table are **left joined** with the `flu_shot_2022` data, ensuring that all active patients are included even if they didn't receive a flu shot.
+The query uses a `CASE` statement to assign a `1` if the patient received a flu vaccine and `0` if they did not:
+     ```sql
+     CASE WHEN flu.patient IS NOT null THEN 1
+     ELSE 0
+     END AS flu_shot_2022
+     ```

+### Summary

+The query efficiently filters for active patients who visited the hospital in 2022, ensuring that only those who are 6 months or older are included.
+It also tracks whether each patient received a flu shot, while excluding those mandated to receive the vaccine due to age.

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute to this project, please fork the repository and submit a pull request.
 For any issues or suggestions, feel free to open an issue in the GitHub repository.